Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Results

 \subsection{Velocity and magnetic field fluctuations driven by reconnection}

 Fig.~\ref{fig:maps} shows 2D slices of the velocity and magnetic fluctuations in simulations with guide-field strengths $B_g=0$, $0.3B_0$, and $B_0$.
 The $x-y$ slices are taken at $z$ location where the flux ropes are visually most prominent, while the $x-z$ slices are taken in the middle of the $y$ axis.
-In all cases, the velocity and magnetic fluctuations are generated self-consistently by the magnetic reconnection process.
-Without a guide field, large flux-rope structures form within the current sheet or subsequently merge of fragment, driving multiscale velocity fluctuations elongated in the outflow ($x$) direction.
+In all cases, the velocity and magnetic fluctuations are generated self-consistently by magnetic reconnection in the collisionless, magnetically dominated regime, extending down to the skin-depth scale.
+These reconnection-driven fluctuations were also observed in earlier MHD work at larger scales \citep{2017ApJ...838...91K,2017ApJ...834...47B,2025arXiv251001060V,2025arXiv251009978L}.
+Without a guide field, large flux-rope structures form within the current sheet or subsequently merge or fragment, driving multiscale velocity fluctuations elongated in the outflow ($x$) direction.
 When a moderate guide field is present ($B_g=0.3B_0$), the velocity fluctuations exhibit elongation both along the outflow direction and along the guide-field direction.
 For a strong guide field ($B_g=B_0$), the velocity fluctuations become preferentially stretched along the $z$ direction, reflecting the dominant role of the guide field in establishing some degree of invariance along the $z$ direction.

 A similar trend is seen in the magnetic-field fluctuations.
 In the $B_g=0$ case, the magnetic field forms large flux ropes within the current sheet that undergo bending and distortion.
 These kink-like deformations are most visible in the $x-z$ plane, where the absence of guide-field tension allows the flux ropes to bend in $z$.
 With a moderate guide field ($B_g=0.3B_0$), such deformations are partially suppressed, yielding structures elongated along $x$ and $z$.
 For a strong guide field ($B_g=B_0$), the magnetic morphology becomes significantly more coherent, with structures preferentially elongated along the guide-field direction and largely stabilized against kink-type distortions.